Machismo: Gender roles

 The idea of the male ego, where the male is symbolized as "hyper-masculine, virile, strong, paternalistic, sexually dominant, and the financial provider" is reinforced by the teachings of the Catholic Church, the main religion practiced in Cuba and Latin America in general.
-According to Catholic Church teachings, the female should be a virgin but it's less important for the male to be one.
+According to cultural Catholic Church teachings, the female should be a virgin but it's less important for the male to be one.
 During colonial times, a female's chastity and demureness were linked to the family's societal standings [new], while the males were expected and sometimes pressured into proving their sexual prowess by having multiple partners.
 There was a duality in the expression of love.
 Men were supposed to express between physical loves, while women were expected to only express spiritual love and romantic love.
 Even after marriage, carnal love was frowned upon if the woman expressed it too vigorously, instead she was more delighted by the romantic expression of the love.
 Men and women in these belief systems are held at double standards, women, are quiet, clean, spiritual, pure and sexually conservative, whereas it is socially acceptable for men to be the opposite, loud, dirty, not religious, and sexually active and assertive.

 The role of inside and outside spaces such as la casa, the house, and la calle, the street are crucial in propagating machista beliefs.
 This is because it separates men and women into two completely different worlds and social spheres.

 Marianismo

-Marianismo derives from Roman Catholic and Hispanic American beliefs about Mary, mother of Jesus, providing a supposed ideal of true femininity as the "absolute role model" for adult and young Hispanic/Latina women.
+Marianismo derives from Roman Catholic and Hispanic American beliefs about Mary, mother of God, providing a supposed ideal of true femininity as the "absolute role model" for adult and young Hispanic/Latina women.

 The power difference in the relationship between men and women in Latin America not only creates the social norm of machismo, but by consequence also creates its female counterpart, the social concept of marianismo, a concept supported and promoted by women in which the idea is that women are meant to be pure and wholesome.
 It defines standards for the female gender role in Hispanic American folk cultures, and is strictly intertwined with machismo and Roman Catholicism.
 Marianismo revolves around the veneration for feminine virtues like interpersonal harmony, inner strength, self-sacrifice, family, chastity, and morality among Hispanic/Latina women.
 More ideals regarding the female gender role held within marianismo in Hispanic American culture include those of feminine passivity, sexual purity, and self-silencing.
 Evelyn Stevens, political scientist, states: "[I]t teaches that women are semi-divine, morally superior to and spiritually stronger than men."